LouD82/korean-meal-planner/docs/next-step.md

 # Next Step

-Implement the Meal Plan Generation Functionality
+Debug and fix issues with the meal plan generation functionality rendering

 This task involves:

-1. Creating a meal plan generation feature that allows users to automatically create weekly meal plans based on their preferences
+1. Thoroughly test the meal plan generation implementation to identify specific rendering issues
-2. Implementing functionality to customize meal plans, including recipe selection and rotation
+2. Fix any bugs in the MealPlanGenerator component and related hooks
-3. Integrating this meal plan generator with the existing meal plans page and user settings
+3. Ensure proper integration with the MealPlansPage and local storage system

-This focused implementation task directly addresses the core project goal of providing a rotating selection of lunch and dinner options for the week.
-It builds upon the previously implemented user settings and preferences, recipe display, and meal plan infrastructure to deliver a complete meal planning experience.
+This focused debugging task addresses the rendering issues encountered during visual verification of the meal plan generation functionality.